amindadgar/amindadgar/README.md

 #### 🖨 My social work
 Somtimes I post the things I like on medium: [amindadgar.medium.com](https://amindadgar.medium.com/) <br>
-Also I would like to share my learning staff with everybody. you can fine them in the telegram channel I've created [t.me/mramin22_jornal](https://t.me/mramin22_jornal)
+Also I would like to share my learning staff with everybody, So you can find them in the telegram channel that I've created [t.me/mramin22_journal](https://t.me/mramin22_journal)

 #### 💻 My language status on GitHub
 <!-- [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=amindadgar)](https://github.com/anuraghazra/github-readme-stats) -->